tromb17/pharma-procurement-dashboard/README.md

   feature engineering and metrics calculation for procurement and stock.
 - `data/` – small demo CSV/Excel files with anonymized sample data that mirror the structure of real datasets.
+- `dashboard/` – .pdf and .pbix of the Power BI dashboard and key tables.
-- `images/` – .pdf of the Power BI dashboard and key tables.
+- `images/` – .png images of the Power BI dashboard and key tables.
 - `README.md` – project description and usage notes.

 ## Tech stack